About the

 Pandit Joydeep Ghosh

-Pandit Joydeep Ghosh, a Professor of Khairagarh Univ of India, is
+Pandit Joydeep Ghosh, a Professor of Khairagarh University of India, is

 hailed as one of India's leading Surshringar artistes of the present